kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This is passed a list of nodes that have passed filtering by the claim plugin and the other plugins.
-That list is stored by the claim plugin and will be copied to PodSchedulingSpec.PotentialNodes when the claim plugin creates or updates the object in Reserve.
+That list is stored by the claim plugin and will be copied to PodSchedulingContextSpec.PotentialNodes when the claim plugin creates or updates the object in Reserve.

 Pre-score is not called when there is only a single potential node.
-In that case Reserve will store the selected node in PodSchedulingSpec.PotentialNodes.
+In that case Reserve will store the selected node in PodSchedulingContextSpec.PotentialNodes.

 #### Reserve